flarum/docs/extend/quick-start.md

 | vendor/flarum-package     | vendor-package             |
 | vendor/package            | vendor-package             |

+> When using an `extend.php` inside the Flarum root directory, the initializer has to be named `site-custom`.

 OK, time to fire up the transpiler.
 Run the following commands in the `js/forum` directory:

 ```bash